gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - The Jacoco plugin has been upgraded to use Jacoco version 0.7.8 by default.

-### Enable Gradle build scan using `--scan` Command line option
+### Commandline options for handling Gradle build scans

-Publishing a Gradle build scan for a build can now be triggered using the `--scan` commandline option.
+You can now publish a Gradle build scan by using the `--scan` commandline option.
+To explicitly disable publishing Gradle build scans the `--no-scan` can be used.

 For further information about using Gradle build scans see [https://gradle.com/get-started](https://gradle.com/get-started)

 ### Improved feedback when skipping tasks with no source input